fish-pace/2026-proj-waterquality/README.md

 </div>

 <div align="center">
-  <b>9.</b> Maximum Chlorophyll Spectral Index (MCI) in the Northern Gulf of California from June 2024 to May 2025 (Hyperspectral index).
+  <b>Figure.
+9.</b> Maximum Chlorophyll Spectral Index (MCI) in the Northern Gulf of California from June 2024 to May 2025 (Hyperspectral index).
   <br><br>

   <img width="180"